PrincetonUniversity/gpu_programming_intro/04_gpu_tools/README.md

 **Step 2**: Use the [NVIDIA visual profiler](https://developer.nvidia.com/nvidia-visual-profiler) to view the output:

+Note that you may need to do this on your own laptop by first installing the CUDA toolkit.
+It is presently not working on Adroit.

 ```
 # X11 forwarding must be enabled for the next line (i.e., ssh -X)
 $ nvvp trace.sqlite